 We are recruiting high calibre postgraduate research scientists and engineers for our MRes/PhD in Ultra Precision Engineering programme at Cranfield University.
 Fully funded studentships are available with a tax free stipend of up to £20,000 per annum, commencing annually, every October.

 This MRes/PhD programme in ultra precision engineering trains postgraduate students to be the precision engineers of the future.
-The programme is structured in two phases; a one year taught MRes course at Cranfield University and the University of Cambridge followed by a three year PhD research programme at Cranfield.
+The programme is structured in two phases; a one year taught MRes course which is cotaught by Cranfield, Cambridge and National Physical Laboratory followed by a three year PhD research programme.

 - We welcome applicants from any field of science or engineering who have obtained a first or upper second class honours degree